Ventilation & Smoke Control Equipment Installation Business License in Dubai

 ISIC code 6492 falls within the broader classification of financial service activities other than insurance and pension funding.
 Specifically, it covers other credit granting, a category that encompasses a wide range of lending and financing operations outside the traditional banking sector.

-It is important to note what the licence does not cover.
-Deposit-taking activities and services reserved exclusively for licensed banks under UAE Central Bank regulations fall outside the scope of this licence.
+It is important to note what the license does not cover.
+Deposit-taking activities and services reserved exclusively for licensed banks under UAE Central Bank regulations fall outside the scope of this license.
 Applicants intending to operate in those areas must seek separate authorisation.
 For the majority of non-bank lending and credit intermediation activities, however, the 6492 classification provides a comprehensive and flexible operational framework.

-The Other Credit Granting licence under ISIC 6492 suits a diverse range of financial businesses, including:
+The Other Credit Granting license under ISIC 6492 suits a diverse range of financial businesses, including:

 Setup Costs and Steps at Dubai South Business Hub Free Zone